Dictionaries, Keys, Membership, and Iteration

 print(scores) # {'Ana': 95}

-That same overwrite behavior appears when assigning after creation:
+The same overwrite behavior appears when assigning after creation, and you can add brand-new keys the same way:

 Hashable keys

 Dictionary lookup depends on hashing, so keys must be hashable.
 Immutable built-in values such as strings, integers, floats, booleans, and tuples of hashable elements can be keys.
-Mutable collections such as lists, dictionaries, and sets cannot be keys.
+Mutable collections such as lists, dictionaries, and sets cannot.

 Candidate keyValid key?Reason